-We already built floating shelves in our last home which we loved but in the kitchen we wanted the shelves to have a lighter look which is why we decided to build these super thin floating shelves.
+We already built DIY floating shelves in our Edwardian home, which we loved, but we wanted the shelves to have a lighter look in the kitchen, so we decided to build these super-thin floating shelves.

 Basically, the shelves consist of steel brackets that are screwed to the wall and then hidden under the timber shelf cladding and our backsplash.
-It may sound complicated but the thin floating shelves are really straightforward to build – probably more so if unlike us you have straight walls!
+It may sound complicated, but the thin floating shelves are really straightforward to build, probably more so if you have straight walls unlike us!

 Although the list of supplies you need seems long you probably already have most things lying around.

-This is what you will need to build super thin floating shelves:
+This is what you will need to build thin floating shelves: